cdonougherlee/car-commerce-api/README.md

 #### Polymorphism

-Dynamic polymorhism is used for the DisplayDetails method found in each derived class e.g., Van.
+Dynamic polymorhism is used for the displayDetails() method found in each derived class e.g., Van.

 ```shell
  public new string displayDetails()